 BioXcel has advised us that, following the completion of this offering and subject to the expiration of any applicable lock-up periods or other agreements we have or may have with BioXcel, it does not have any near-term plans to distribute the shares of BTI common stock held by BioXcel to the BioXcel stockholders.
 It is expected that any potential distribution will be taxable to BioXcel and its stockholders.
 Whether a Distribution is conducted in the future will depend on many factors, including BioXcel's cash position, market capitalization, BioXcel's investment opportunities, taxation to BioXcel and BioXcel's stockholders and the our status and prospects.
 In addition, the liquidity of the market for our common stock may be constrained for as long as BioXcel continues to hold a significant position in our common stock.
-Additionally, without a Distribution, there will be limited liquidity in the market for our common stock may adversely affect our stock price and therefore, our ability to raise additional funds in the public markets, which may have a material adverse effect on our ability to grow our business.
+Additionally, without a Distribution, there will be limited liquidity in the market for our common stock, which will impact our stockholders and our stock price.
+A lack of liquidity in the market for our common stock may adversely affect our stock price and therefore, our ability to raise additional funds in the public markets, which may have a material adverse effect on our ability to grow our business.